-Another method is the fix-it ticket.
+Another method law enforcement uses is the fix-it ticket.
 This means that you initially get a ticket, but if you add the plate and then verify it with your local police department, the ticket will be canceled.
-If you're determined to drive without a front plate, the good news is that equipment tickets such as this rarely affect car insurance rates.
+If you're determined to drive without a front plate, the good news is that equipment tickets such as a fix-it-ticket rarely affect car insurance rates.

 How Front Plates Create Financial Impacts

 The Phoenix Sky Harbor Airport in Arizona calculates parking fees with Automated License Plate Recognition.
 But due to glare on the rear license plates, it is forced to determine fees on up to 15 percent of vehicles by hand rather than automatically.
-Naturally, this requires more manpower and paying workers to go out and take down license plates.
+Naturally, this requires more manpower and paying workers to go out and record license plate numbers.

 Front Plate Laws and Crime-Fighting

 Proponents of front plates argue that they make the public safer.
 Two plates generally make it easier to find stolen cars, according to the police.
-License Plate Reader systems are used by the police to identify stolen cars and cars whose owners have outstanding violations or arrest warrants.
+License Plate Recognition (LPR) systems are used by the police to identify stolen cars and cars whose owners have outstanding violations or arrest warrants.
 The police use this technology by taking pictures of passing vehicles with a high-speed camera.
-The reader identifies the plate numbers and checks them against a hot list.
-LPR systems are able to read 10,000 plates in about eight hours.
-If the LPR is only able to work with a rear plate, that number falls by half.
-Another area where this applies is when victims or bystanders need to read the plate numbers of a vehicle leaving the scene of a crime or accident.
-When only one plate is required, it makes it more difficult for the authorities and witnesses to correctly identify the plate.

 Other License Plate Laws

 License plate laws regarding both plates are generally straightforward.
 Plates need to be valid and fully visible.
 They need to be properly mounted on the car in the designated space without obstruction.
-All numbers, letters and other identification on the plate should be fully visible.
+All numbers, letters, stickers, and other identification on the plate should be fully visible.
 Plates should not be muddy or marred with debris, and some states even ban plastic covers due to the glare they cause.
 Drivers are not allowed to customize their plates by cutting them or filing down the edges, they have to remain stock as sent to them by the department of motor vehicles (DMV).
-Car manufacturers and dealers are not allowed to distribute vehicles with only one plate in states that require two plates.
+Car manufacturers and dealers are not allowed to distribute passenger vehicles with only one plate in states that require two plates.

 Occasionally license plate laws come up for debate in state governments.
-In 2017, several states attempted to introduce bills to amend license plate laws in the two-plate states.
+In 2017, several states attempted to introduce bills to amend license plate requirements in the two-plate states.
 The laws were largely aimed at historic vehicles that lacked space for a front plate.
 In 2020, Ohio dropped their front license plate law with representatives believing that lack of front license plate-related traffic stops by law enforcement lead to negative confrontations.
 As it currently stands in 2021, however, the majority of the US has a two-plate law which the majority of states are unwavering from their current stance.